intel/xpumanager/doc/CLI_user_guide.md

   -i                          The interval (in seconds) to dump the device statistics to screen.
 The interval will be XPU Manager sampling period if this parameter is not specified.
   -n                          Number of the device statistics dump to screen.
 The dump will never be ended if this parameter is not specified.

-  -f                          File to dump the raw statistics.
-It is executed in background and the task ID is returned when the command is executed.
+  --rawdata                   Dump the raw statistics to the buffer.
-  --stop                      Stop the dump task in background.
+  --maxrows                   Maximal rows of raw statistics.
+If exceeded, the old data will be overwritten by the new data.
+Its upper limit is 100000.
-  --list                      List the running dump tasks in background.
+  --save                      Save the buffered raw statistics to the file.
 ```

 Dump the devce statistics on screen.